 Disclaimer: Zendesk provides this article for instructional purposes only.
 Zendesk does not support or guarantee the code.
 Zendesk also can't provide support for third-party technologies such as Python and Perl.
-Please post any issue in the comments section or search for a solution online.

 When using offset pagination, the JSON object returned contains a

 next_page property with the URL of the next page of results, if any.
 Example:

 If there's no next page, the value is